Ferdinand August von Spiegel: Early career

 But soon he was heard and respected by the French, so that on April 14, 1813, he was appointed Bishop of Münster by Emperor Napoléon.
 However, since he had concerns about the legality of an appointment without papal confirmation, he let the cathedral chapter elect him to be the second capitular vicar, to whom the actual capitular vicar, his eternal opponent Clemens August von Droste-Vischering, had to relinquish all competences.
 In these years, which were filled with an enormous amount of activity, Spiegel spiritually changed to be a truly religious Christian.
 After the fall of Napoleon, he again managed to establish close ties with the Prussians, whose benevolence he immediately regained.
 Hoping to become Minister of Culture, he renounced the diocese of Münster in 1815.

 From 1814 to 1815, he participated in the Vienna Congress, where he campaigned for a German national church independent of Rome.
 But since there was no settlement on church questions, he left.
-Although he had been denied a ministerial position, Frederick William III of Prussia created him a Count in 1816, together with his youngest brother, Caspar Philipp (1776-1837), an Austrian ambassador.
+Although he had been denied a ministerial position, Frederick William III of Prussia created him a Count in 1816, together with his youngest brother, Caspar Philipp (1776–1837), an Austrian ambassador.

 In these years his political position changed from an advocate of a State Church to one of ecclesiastical freedom, and he became a sub-delegate of the executor of the Papal bull De salute animarum (1821).
 The Prussian government was impressed by the prompt and impartial completion of this work, which involved sensitive personnel issues, by approaching him with the offer to take over the Archdiocese of Cologne.
 He apologized to Pope Pius VII for his uncanonical behavior in 1813, which not only earned him pardon, but also an otherwise unlikely prompt appointment.
 After the king had again personally asked him to take the office, Count Spiegel was appointed archbishop of Cologne by Pope Leo XII on December 20, 1824, and ordained bishop on June 11, 1825.

 Archbishop of Cologne

 In the years that followed, Spiegel worked tirelessly and took all important decisions of his diocese himself.
 He was not always comforting the Prussian government, endeavoring to maintain the principle of ecclesiastical independence from the state.
-In the conflict over raising children in mixed-confessional marriages, he agreed with the Prussian government in 1834, on the so-called Berlin Convention.
+In the conflict over raising children in mixed-confessional marriages, he agreed with the Prussian government in 1834, and signed the so-called Berlin Convention.
 Contrary to his hope, this agreement with the state did not receive the necessary approval from Pope Gregory XVI.
 Before the mixed marriage dispute could break out openly, Ferdinand August, who had probably suffered from colon cancer since 1833, died on August 2, 1835, in Cologne.
 He was laid to rest in the archbishop's crypt of Cologne Cathedral.
 Clemens August von Droste-Vischering became his successor.